christiantusborg/Cecia/Rules/House Rule/Herbalism.md

 - **Fresh:** Fresh herbs spoil the quickest because they are not processed to extend their shelf life.
 They can be used in potions or as ingredients in spells but need to be used relatively quickly after collection.
 - **Dried:** Drying herbs is a simple preservation technique that significantly extends their usable life.
 Dried herbs lose their potency over time but at a much slower rate than fresh herbs.

+**Note on Fresh Herbs Becoming Dried:**

+Fresh herbs, while potent and useful in their newly harvested state, have a very short shelf life of only 5 days.
+After this period, if not used or preserved through other means, fresh herbs will automatically transition into their dried form.
+This natural drying process extends their usability, transforming the fresh herbs into dried herbs with reduced potency but significantly prolonged shelf life.
+This automatic transition reflects the herbs' natural degradation and conservation process, allowing players to continue using their herbal finds without immediate spoilage concerns, albeit with adjusted effectiveness.

+**Note on Fresh Herbs for Processing:**

+Only fresh herbs can be used to create essences/extracts and oils.
+The high potency and active components in fresh herbs are essential for these refined processing forms.
+Once herbs have transitioned to their dried state, they lose the necessary properties and cannot be used for these specific processes.
+Therefore, players must ensure they utilize their fresh herbs promptly within their 5-day shelf life to create these valuable and potent herbal products.

 ## Time Required to Create Potions and Pills